ceford/cefjdemos-data-jdm-user-en/articles/configuration/the-htaccess-file.md

 so you can edit it more easily.

-Don't use `htaccess.txt` here because when updating Joomla, it will be overwritten and changes will be lost.
+Do not make changes to `htaccess.txt` because it could be overwritten by a Joomla update and any changes will be lost.

-## Updates
+## Joomla Updates

 The htaccess.txt file may change from one Joomla version to the next.
 If in doubt, or strange problems occur after update make sure your .htaccess file